WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 4. Rate-Limit Your Sending

-- Marketing: Max 50-100 messages per batch, 5-minute gaps between batches
+- Marketing: Max 50-100 messages per batch, with 5-minute gaps between batches

-- Utility: Max 200/hour for time-sensitive notifications
+- Utility (confirmations, reminders): Max 200/hour for time-sensitive notifications

 5. Monitor Your Quality Rating